donovanr/whovian_remote_jupyter_kernels/README.md

 If you open a new `jupyter-notebook` session, you should now see "SSH whovian R" in the drop-down menu for types of notebooks.

-## Test things out
+## Test out remote notebooks

-From your local machine you should be able to open a new jupyter notebook of whatever type you like.
+From your local machine you should be able to open a new remote jupyter notebook of whatever type you like form the drop-down menu.

 ### Python